 Types of Corneal Cross-Linking

-There are two main types of corneal cross-linking that our eye specialist can perform to treat your keratoconus condition.
+Our eye specialist can perform two main types of corneal cross-linking to treat your keratoconus condition.
 Cross-linking cannot reverse the existing keratoconus condition but can help keep the situation from getting worse.

-Epi – on cross-linking – Epi is referred to as the epithelium, where the eye specialist will loosen it with eye drops and a sponge.
+Epi – on cross-linking – Epi is called the epithelium, where the eye specialist will loosen it with eye drops and a sponge.
 Eye drops will be put afterward.

 Epi – off cross-linking – The epithelium will be removed before putting the eye drops.